The main provisions of the Ohio Mental Health Parity law can be found in sections 1751.01, 3923.28, 3923.281 and 3923.282 of the Ohio Revised Code.

 Q: Can a policy or plan of health coverage require that services for mental health conditions be pre-authorized?

 A: Yes.
 A plan may require pre-authorization for particular services for the treatment of mental health conditions if the pre-authorization requirement is no more restrictive than the predominant pre-authorization limitations applied to substantially all services to treat physical illness.
+The criteria for a medical necessity determination for mental health or substance use disorder benefits must be made available by the issuer or plan administrator upon request.
+Also, the reason for any denial of reimbursement or payment for mental health or substance use disorder services must be made available as well.

 Q: Under Ohio’s Mental Health Parity law, is coverage limited to services performed by physicians and psychologists?